philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 2. push the code to your repository with the new tag: `git push origin main --tags`
 3. wait for all NIFs to be built
 4. run the `mix rustler_precompiled.download` task (with the flag `--all`)
-5. release the package to Hex.pm.
+5. release the package to Hex.pm

 ## Conclusion